jonjamz/blaze-forms/README.md

   * It will fully handle form submission for you, including database inserts.
 * It also validates with [SimpleSchema](https://github.com/aldeed/meteor-simple-schema).
 * It comes from the pre-1.0 era of Meteor, and isn't fully optimized for the new Template API.
-  * In comparison, `templates:form` always keeps things self-contained in template instances.
+  * In comparison, `templates:forms` always keeps things self-contained in template instances.
 * It has some nice plugins created by community members.

 *Know of another good forms package?
 Fork this repo, add it here, and create a PR!*